-In approving this OFFICIAL STATEMENT the District has relied upon the following consultants:
+In approving this OFFICIAL STATEMENT, the District has relied upon the following consultants.
+Each consultant has agreed to the use of information provided by such firms.

-Tax Assessor/Collector: The information contained in this OFFICIAL STATEMENT relating to the breakdown of the District's historical assessed value and principal taxpayers, including particularly such information contained in the section entitled "TAX DATA" and "TAXING PROCEDURES" has been provided by B&A Municipal Tax Service, LLC and is included herein in reliance upon the authority of said firm as experts in assessing property values and collecting taxes
+Tax Assessor/Collector: The information contained in this OFFICIAL STATEMENT relating to the historical breakdown of the District's assessed valuations and certain other historical data concerning tax rates and tax collections has been provided by Bob Leared Interests, Inc. and is included herein in reliance upon the authority as an expert in assessing property values and collecting taxes.

-Engineer: The information contained in this OFFICIAL STATEMENT relating to engineering and to the description of the System and, in particular that information included in the sections entitled "THE DISTRICT," "THE SYSTEM" and "WATER, WASTEWATER AND DRAINAGE," and has been provided by BGE, Inc., and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.
+Engineer: The information contained in this OFFICIAL STATEMENT relating to engineering and to the description of the System and, in particular that information included in the sections entitled "THE DISTRICT" and "THE SYSTEM" has been provided by LJA Engineering, Inc., and has been included herein in reliance upon the authority of said firm as experts in the field of civil engineering.

-Auditor: The financial statements of the District as of May 31, 2019, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
-See "APPENDIX A" for a copy of the District's May 31, 2019, financial statements.
+Auditor: The District's financial statements as of August 31, 2021, and for the year then ended, included in this offering document, have been audited by BKD, LLP, independent auditors, as stated in their report appearing herein.
+See "APPENDIX A" for a copy of the District's August 31, 2021, audited financial statements.